Alexlloydwhite/fg2-koala-things/readme.md

 ## Project Description

-This project was an introduction to working as a group and using branching and pull requests.
+This project was an introduction to working in groups and using branching and pull requests.

 I completed this project with 3 other Prime Academy cohort mates.
 During this project we dove head first into the magical world of GIT and the wonders of merge conflicts :).

-In addition to the technologies listed below, we used Trillo to develop a data structure and organize tasks, Slack video to communicate, and VS Code live share.
+In addition to the technologies listed below, we used Trello to develop a data structure and organize tasks, Slack video to communicate, and VS Code live share.

 This must stop:
 ---------------